Resources

 What is Arm Pain?

-Arm Pain is a discomfort or pain that is felt in the arm and can range from mild to severe.
-It can be caused by various factors such as injury, overuse, or underlying medical conditions such as a heart attack.
-The pain can be localised to a specific area of the arm or felt throughout the entire arm.
-It can also be accompanied by other symptoms such as swelling, stiffness, or weakness.
-Depending on the reason, the pain may begin quickly and then subside, or it may build gradually.
-Thus, it's important to identify the cause of your AP in order to receive proper treatment and prevent further complications.
+Arm pain refers to discomfort or aches experienced anywhere along the arm, ranging from mild to severe.
+It can result from various factors such as injuries, overuse, or underlying medical conditions like a heart attack.
+The pain may be localised to a specific area or spread throughout the arm.
+It often comes with other symptoms like swelling, stiffness, or weakness.
+Depending on the cause, the pain can appear suddenly, fade quickly, or develop gradually.
+Identifying the underlying cause of arms pain is crucial for effective treatment and to avoid potential complications.

-When tissues or bones in your elbow, shoulder, or neck compress or press against a nerve, this happens.
-It causes numbness, sharp pain, tingling, and muscle weakness.
+When tissues or bones in your elbow, shoulder, or neck compress or press against a nerve, numbness, sharp arm joint pain, tingling, and muscle weakness can occur.

-This is a common discomfort that arises after strenuous activity and physical workouts in the gym.
+This common discomfort arises after strenuous activity and physical workouts in the gym.
 Lifting weights and engaging in intense exercise can cause muscle tears.
-The soreness may linger for 24 to 48 hours and eventually subsides.
+The soreness may linger for 24 to 48 hours and eventually subside.
 Muscle soreness can cause muscular discomfort, arm and shoulder heaviness, and difficulty doing physical activities.

-Sprains are caused by the straining or tearing of tendons or ligaments.
+The straining or tearing of tendons or ligaments causes sprains.
 These are common injuries that occur frequently.
 The symptoms may include swelling, bruising, impaired joint movement, and an unstable joint.

 4. Tendonitis

-This happens when your tendons get damaged, which commonly happens in the wrists, elbows or shoulders.
+This happens when your tendons get damaged, commonly in the wrists, elbows, or shoulders.
 It can induce mild to severe pain.
 Tennis elbow is one such example of tendonitis.
 It might be the consequence of an injury or overuse.
 It can cause minor swelling, soreness, and dull, throbbing pain.

 The rotator cuff is a muscle and tendon structure in your shoulder.
 It enables the shoulder to move or remain stationary.
 As humans age, the tendon inside the rotator cuff starts wearing off or breaking.
-A specific group of people, such as painters and basketball or baseball players, tend to experience this pain since they perform upward movements in their daily lives, which may cause discomfort and damage.
+A specific group of people, such as painters and basketball or baseball players, tend to experience this pain since they perform upward movements daily, which may cause discomfort and damage.
 It can induce dull to severe AP and arm weakness.

 Broken or cracked bones can induce excruciating pain in the arm, including swelling, bruising, a deformed structure, and the inability to move your hand.